 |New Business||Up to 75% of premium|

 |Group Scheme New Business||Up to €400|

 Financial Service Fees

 |For Group and complex cases a fee will be pre agreed|

-It is the policy of Sheridan Insurances to disclose actual fees charged on our documentation.
-Where as a result of a cancellation or an alteration a credit is returned from an Insurer, we will return this credit to you promptly.
+It is Our policy to detail fees charged on our documentation.
+When as a result of a cancellation or an alteration a credit is returned from an Insurer, we will return this credit to you promptly.
 Where we arrange Insurance Premium Finance on your behalf a handling fee will apply.
-If you arrange Premium Credit Finance to pay your insurance premium, please note there will be no refund on a minimum deposit premium.

 Premium Handling and Money Laundering

 We will accept payment by cash, cheque and credit/debit card.
 Premiums are due on or before the inception/renewal date or before any policy changes that result in an additional fee.
 If we do not receive your payment on or before renewal date your policy will lapse and no cover will be in place.
 We reserve the right to request information from you which we may need to know to comply with our legal or other money laundering requirements.

 Our services does not include ongoing suitability assessments.